 \section{Imparting Interpretability}

-Our approach falls into a joint-learning framework where the distributional information extracted from the corpus is allowed to fuse with the external lexicon-based information. \emph{Word-groups} extracted from Roget's Thesaurus are directly mapped to individual dimensions of word embeddings.
+Our approach falls into a joint-learning framework where the distributional information extracted from the corpus is allowed to fuse with the external lexicon-based information.
+An external resource in which words are primarily grouped together based on human judgments and in which the entire semantic space is represented as much as possible is needed.
+We have chosen to use Roget’s Thesaurus both due to its being one of the earliest examples of its kind, but also its status of being continuously updated for modern words. \emph{Word-groups} extracted from Roget's Thesaurus are directly mapped to individual dimensions of word embeddings.
 Specifically, the vector representations of words that belong to a particular group are encouraged to have deliberately increased values in a particular dimension that corresponds to the word-group under consideration.
 This can be achieved by modifying the objective function of the embedding algorithm to partially influence vector representation distributions across their dimensions over an input vocabulary.
-To do this, we propose the following modification to the GloVe objective in \eqref{eq:glove}:
+To do this, we propose the following modification to the GloVe objective given in Eq.~\eqref{eq:glove}:

-In \eqref{eq:proposed}, $F_l$ denotes the indices for the elements of the $l$th concept word-group which we wish to assign in the vector dimension~$l = 1, \ldots, D$.
-The objective \eqref{eq:proposed} is designed as a mixture of two individual cost terms: the original GloVe cost term along with a second term that encourages embedding vectors of a given concept word-group to achieve deliberately increased values along an associated dimension $l$.
+In Eq.~\eqref{eq:proposed}, $F_l$ denotes the indices for the elements of the $l$th concept word-group which we wish to assign in the vector dimension~$l = 1, \ldots, D$.
+The objective in Eq.~\eqref{eq:proposed} is designed as a mixture of two individual cost terms: the original GloVe cost term along with a second term that encourages embedding vectors of a given concept word-group to achieve deliberately increased values along an associated dimension $l$.
 The relative weight of the second term is controlled by the parameter $k$.
 The simultaneous minimization of both objectives ensures that words that are similar to, but not included in, one of these concept word-groups are also ``nudged'' towards the associated dimension $l$.
 The trained word vectors are thus encouraged to form a distribution where the individual vector dimensions align with certain semantic concepts represented by a collection of concept word-groups, one assigned to each vector dimension.
-To facilitate this behaviour, \eqref{eq:proposed} introduces a monotone decreasing function $g(\cdot)$ defined as
+To facilitate this behavior, Eq.~\eqref{eq:proposed} introduces a monotone decreasing function $g(\cdot)$ defined as